Tech-at-DU/BotShop-iOS/P01-Xcode-Setup/content.md

 > [action]
 >
 > Download the [Bot Shop assets](https://github.com/ellojess/bot-shop-iOS/blob/master/Bot%20Images.zip) that have been created for you.
-Once the download has finished, unpack the zip file, select all the items, and drag it into the project tree on the lefthand side or <em>Project Navigator</em>.
+Once the download has finished, unpack the zip file, select all the items inside the Bots Image folder, and drag it into the `Assets.xcassets` folder located in the project tree on the lefthand side (also known as the <em>Project Navigator</em>).
 Make sure that you have `Copy items if needed` and `Create Groups` selected.
 >
 > ![Add Assets Img](../assets/add_assets.png "Adding Assets")